-PayPal revenue beats estimates as payment volumes surge
+PayPal's shares rally on revenue beat, margin forecast

 PayPal processed 1.5 billion transactions in the latest quarter, slightly lower than the average estimate of 1.52 billion.

 The company, spun off from e-commerce company eBay Inc (EBAY.O) last year, said its revenue rose to $2.67 billion in the quarter ended Sept.
 30, from $2.26 billion a year earlier.

-Excluding items, the company earned 35 cents per share.

-Analysts on average had expected a profit of 35 cents per share and revenue of $2.65 billion, according to Thomson Reuters I/B/E/S.
+Analysts on average had expected $2.65 billion, according to Thomson Reuters I/B/E/S.

+Excluding items, the company earned 35 cents per share, in line with analysts' average estimate.

 Up to Thursday's close, shares of the company had risen 10.7 percent this year, outperforming the 4.8 percent gain in the broader S&P 500 .SPX.